mateogon/ibex-tools/readme.md

 - `input_file`: Name of the input file containing the list of benchmarks to run.
 - `python_interpreter`: Location of your Python 3 interpreter.
 (Run `where python3` to find out)
 - `python_script`: Location of the Python script used to parse the results (`parse_results.py`).
-- `python_script_baseline`: Location of the Python script used to create the baseline.
 - `ibexopt`: Location of the `ibexopt` executable.
 - `header_file`: Location of the Ibex header file where the parameters are defined.
 - `num_runs`: Number of runs for each benchmark.